Cyprus–Israel relations: Energy and natural gas

 In March 2021, Cyprus said that it had reached an agreement with Israel concerning the gas reserves in their maritime border.
 The Israeli side said that the two countries have set a framework that might solve the issue.

+In May 2023, Cyprus and Israel were working on a deal to create a natural gas pipeline between the two countries, whereas Israeli natural gas would be liquified and exported to Europe.
+The American energy company Chevron is reportedly interested in the potential pipeline, which would be 320-kilometer (200-mile) in length and estimated to cost 450 million euros ($489 million), while the liquefaction plant would cost 1 billion euros ($1.1 billion).
+The pipeline would take about two and a half years to build.